Account

 5. Provide for Increased Air Circulation

-One of the major factors in reducing the spread of COVID-19 is increasing air circulation and bringing in outside air.
-This disperses airborne virus particles that can accumulate in a room.
+If your business needed to close due to airborne health issues, such as a virus outbreak or mold, one major considerion you may want to think about is increasing air circulation and bringing in outside air.
+This disperses airborne particles that can accumulate in a room.

-If possible, set up your building so that windows and doors can remain open.
-This may include installing screens to keep out bugs or safety bars to prevent falls.
+If possible, set up your building so that windows and doors can be used to ventilate when needed.
+This may mean you need to install screens to keep out bugs or safety bars to prevent falls.
 When making improvements to air circulation, be aware of outside risks such as carbon monoxide from a road or loading bay, pollen, or other contaminants.

-Many heating and cooling systems only recirculate indoor air and don't have filters strong enough to remove viruses such as COVID-19.
+Many heating and cooling systems only recirculate indoor air and don't have filters strong enough to remove viruses or mold particles, but can often be upgraded to do so.
 Air exchange systems can help replace indoor air with fresh outdoor air while also maintaining a comfortable temperature inside.

 6. Identify and Mitigate High-Risk Areas

-Until COVID-19 is over, there will still be an increased risk in crowded areas such as conference rooms, cafeterias, locker rooms, elevators, and main entrances.
+For health-related closures, there may still be an increased risk in crowded areas such as conference rooms, cafeterias, locker rooms, elevators, and main entrances.
 If you have available space due to remote work or reduced occupancy, consider expanding into these areas to improve physical distancing.
 Occupancy limits may also be needed.

 When it comes to employee workspaces, you may need to make adjustments.
 This might include separating desks, facing desks away from each other, or installing physical barriers.